 Imagine a bustling workplace full of people and activities working together to achieve common goals.
 However, amidst this energy and productivity lies a hidden danger—the risk of human error.

-A human error is an action or decision made by a person that results in unintended or undesired outcomes.
+A human error is an action or decision a person makes that results in unintended or undesired outcomes.
 Human errors can occur in various contexts, such as work, sports, or daily life.
 From momentary lapses of attention to taking dangerous shortcuts, there are a multitude of ways that human error can creep into our daily routines.

-Top 10 Human Errors in the Workplace and How to Prevent Them
+Top 10 Human Errors in the Workplace and How to Prevent them

 Human error in the workplace is a common problem that can have significant consequences for individuals, teams, and organizations.
-Here are ten human errors that occur in the workplace, and how they can be prevented:
+Here are ten errors that occur in the workplace, and how they can be prevented:

-1. Lack of Attention to Detail
+1. Lack of attention to detail

 The risks it poses:

 The risks of a lack of attention to detail can vary depending on the type of work being done.
-For example, in industries such as healthcare or finance, even small mistakes caused by a lack of attention to detail can have serious consequences including medication errors, financial losses, etc.
+For example, in industries such as healthcare or finance, even small mistakes caused by a lack of attention to detail can have serious consequences, including medication errors, financial losses, etc.

 How to prevent this error: